Skip to content

 feature_interpolation_map dict[str, MatchSamplingRateMethod]

 Key-value pairs of the timeseries features that are targeted in interpolation columns and the interpolation method to use.
-At the moment, the interpolation method can only be 'linear'.
+The interpolation method can be 'linear' or 'nearest'.

 required